JulieMontoya/AdveBuilder/bobajob_st/spoiler.md

 Water pot plant
 ```

-It becomes obvious at once that something is not right.
+As the player wanders about, it soon becomes obvious that something is not quite right.
 Nobody answers when the player knocks on a door.
 The houses are unlocked, allowing the player to wander in and out.
+The shop and library are closed.
+Where is everyone?

 The first house has
 ```
 You are in a cluttered room, absoulutely stuffed with paintings of cats,